If this news ain't good enough for you, try Graham Coleman's

 away and holding the mike right in my face, but it was thankfully just an

 accident of his stance.
-Pity in a way though, 'cos in the car on the way up
+Pity in a way though, 'cos in the car on the

 I figured what I'd rant if I got the mike again (unlike at gloucester where